Security mavens are forever making the point that when it comes to security, no environment is stronger than its

 New employees must be informed about the organizations' security policies in a general way, and must buy into the idea that they have an important role to play in maintaining security.
 Each person should also be aware of what he or she must and can do to keep security as strong and effective as possible.
 As security policy changes with time, system upgrades, new services and so forth, employees must be kept informed about anything new.
 It's also a good idea to issue regular reminders on such topics to keep information fresh in people's minds.

-- Small statements are not only beautiful,
+- Small statements are not only beautiful, but memorable

 It's absolutely essential to break security policy documents down into small, digestible pieces -- each one preferably no more than one page in length -- that describe elements of security policy that touch individuals directly.
 This includes a page on passwords; security tokens; keycards, keys and other access controls; acceptable use policy; acceptable access policy and so forth.
 Mandy Andress's Surviving Security and the SANS Security library have great examples.